thegeeklab/ansible-doctor/docs/content/usage/configuration.md

   options:
     # Configures whether to tabulate variables in the output.
 When set to `True`,
-    # variables will be displayed in a tabular format intsead of plain marktdown sections.
+    # variables will be displayed in a tabular format instead of plain markdown sections.
     # NOTE: This option does not support rendering multiline code blocks.
     tabulate_vars: False